 There are Options to Pay the Nanny Tax

 1: You can hire a household payroll service to take care of the taxes for you.
 Household payroll services do keep you legal, but they are expensive and can add a $1,500 or more to your household budget the first year alone.
+Many drug addicts develop addiction very quickly (within 1-2 months) because they start the treatment with a large dose.
 Although a payroll service will relieve you of most payroll tasks, you will still need to give the payroll service your nanny’s weekly wage and other information.
 While a household payroll service may be the answer for some families, most find this a very expensive option.

 2: You can handle paying your nanny taxes yourself, stay legal, and save money by letting NannyPay payroll software help you for just $149.95 a year (for up to 3 employees).
 This will save you both time and money.
 NannyPay is a DIY payroll software that makes it easy to track the wages you pay to your nanny or other domestic employees.
 NannyPay calculates the appropriate withholding taxes, and will even generate year-end IRS Forms W2/W3 and a Schedule H, the forms most household employees must file to report and pay their federal employment taxes each year.

 You both will benefit by paying “above the table”

 1: You won’t need to worry about putting your family in jeopardy in the case of an audit or exposure.

 2: Paying your nanny legally treats her like the professional she is, and fosters her future financial security.

 3: By paying “above the table”, you are providing your nanny with a verifiable wage history which helps her apply for a car loan, mortgage and build a solid credit history.

 4: Paying legally also ensures your nanny will be eligible to apply for state unemployment benefits, as well as workers’ compensation and disability protection in many states.